bigsql/hive_fdw/README-HDP.md

 PostgreSQL with the name **hdp-vm** and that the host running PostgreSQL can connect to **hdp-vm** on Hive TCP port 10000.

-Last, we assume that you have not made any changes to the Hive databases on the VM.

 ### Copy the Hive Client JARs from HDP ###

-First, please determine the JAR files we need to copy from the HDP VM.
+First, please determine the JAR files that you will need to copy from the HDP VM.

 Connect to the VM using SSH per Hortonworks instructions: